 - Seaman’s book/records.

-- S. passport stamps may be considered a part of the evidence submitted, but should not be the sole documentary evidence.
-Drivers’ licenses do notconstitute evidence of physical presence.
+- Note: Passport stamps may be considered a part of the evidence submitted, but should not be the sole documentary evidence.
+Drivers’ licenses do not constitute evidence of physical presence.

 Third Party Attendance at Passport and CRBA Appointment Interviews